galbrame/galbrame.github.io/index.md

 ### Develop at Ubisoft Mentee, _Oct 2023 - Jan 2024_
 _Ubisoft Winnipeg, Winnipeg, MB_
-* Created a [top-down casual runner game](https://youtu.be/tchyZzhxmv4) in C++ for Windows, using provided drawing and sound API
+* Created a [top-down casual runner game](https://youtu.be/tchyZzhxmv4) in C++ for Windows using bare bones API and object-oriented programming (OOP)
-* Employed axis-aligned bounding boxes to detect game object collisions with different parts of game sprites to provide different gameplay mechanics
+* Developed multiple gameplay mechanics through axis-aligned bounding boxes to detect collisions of different parts of playable, non-playable, and environment game object sprites
 * Implemented very basic enemy sprite room navigation and player tracking
 * Achieved stretch goals of completing player inventory management system and in-game items that aid the player through speed boosts and NPC obstacles

 ### Career Break to Start Family, _Aug 2015 - Sept 2018_
 * Learned basic web design (HTML, CSS, JavaScript) and built websites for family and friends
-* Redesigned and then accepted management of community website
+* Redesigned and then accepted management of community Wordpress website
 * Refined active listening skills and emotional self-regulation in high stress situations
 * Returned to university in Sept 2018 to pursue formal computer science education

 ### Research Associate, _Oct 2012 - Aug 2015_
 _DuPont Pioneer (now Corteva), Carman, MB_
 * Developed Excel macros in Visual Basic for Applications (VBA) to streamline data collection tasks
-* Refactored (VBA) and integrated another station’s Microsoft Access user interface into our seed fill process to increase seed fill time by 30% and reduce refill and missed packet errors
+* Refactored (VBA) and integrated another station’s Microsoft Access user interface into our seed fill process to increase seed fill speed by 30% and reduce packaging errors
 * Researched and developed Microsoft Access user interface for seed inventory management and reporting (VBA) to improve inventory efficiency and accuracy
-* Supported these programs through regular testing, debugging, and feature additions
+* Provided preliminary nursery trials data analysis to simplify breeder's line selection work flow
-* Led teams of 5 to 15 students and temp workers on data collection, seed management, and hand-pollination tasks
+* Led teams of 5 to 15 students and temp workers on data collection, seed management, hand-pollination tasks, and harvest tasks

 _________________